themaceoftime/OoT-Randomizer/README.md

 * 2 new advanced ER settings: "Mixed Entrance Pools" and "Decouple Entrances"
 * Picking up Gold Skulltula Tokens in non-Tokensanity displays a self-closing textbox which no longer freezes the player.
 * "Bombchus In Logic" is improved to include bombchu drops (from grass, pots, etc) that start dropping once you have found Bombchus.
+* New cosmetic setting to randomize the color of some additional equipment and items.

 ## Index